 Membership in the two general municipal employee plans and the 17 fire and police disability and relief systems under MRS was granted to all municipal employees, fire fighters, and police officers who were not already members of PERS and who were hired prior to July 1, 1976.
 Two fire and police plans elected to extend the eligibility period for membership to July 1, 1987.
 All MRS plans were closed to new members by July 1, 1987.
 Eligible employees hired after July 1, 1987, automatically become members of PERS.
 Members covered by MRS are required to contribute varying amounts of their salary, depending on the actuarial soundness of their respective plans.
-Each employer contributes the remaining amounts necessary to finance participation of its own employees in MRS.
+Each employees in MRS.